 Located to the north of the Sintra coast, the 250-metre long Praia de São Julião beach is one of the most popular beaches in Lisbon.
 Surrounded by high cliffs offering breathtaking views of the city of Ericeira, this picturesque beach is ideal for hiking and surfing.
 It is the first beach of the Sintra-Cascais Natural Park.

 This beach is famous for being overhung by a majestic dune of natural rock, formed by the accumulation of sand brought by the wind and the ocean.
 By road, you can reach Praia de Magoito via the villages of Magoito or Fontanelas.
 On foot, you have to go down a long wooden walkway from the top of the cliff.
 Good to know: the southern part is much less frequented.

 Praia das Maçãs

 If you head further south, closer to Lisbon, you will find one of the most family-friendly beaches in the region: Praia das Maçãs.
 The “beach of apples” is accessible from the city of Sintra.
 It features a very wide sandbank with natural swimming pools: an ideal place to relax.
 A great location when the ocean is rough.

 Photo credit: Flickr – Paulo Rebelo

 Right in the middle of Sintra-Cascais Natural Park, this beach is crowded in summer, and difficult to access by car due to the scarcity of parking spaces.
+You can try booking a parking spot in Lisbon online, but most parking lots will not be within walkable distance.
 Thanks to its 400-meter length and its unique topography, it is a true paradise for surfers and swimmers.
 Some say it is one of the 20 most beautiful beaches in Europe.
 Don’t miss a detour via Cabo da Roca, the westernmost point on the European continent.

 Praia do Guincho